ghcho-1664377/infoforgood.github.io/docs/index.markdown

 ## Content clustering ##

-Birds of a feather flock together, so do the questions on our form.
+Birds of a feather flock together, so do the questions on our form, we took the time to group all of our similar questions together .

 # Presentation Video #